SarvarKh/Bare-Metal-Forms-and-Helpers/README.md

 </div>

 **What you can do with this project**
-- You can create User progile with Username, email and password
+- You can create User progile with Username, email and password;
-- You can edit created profiles
+- You can edit created profiles;
-- You can see all users in the main page
+- You can see all users in the main page;

 ## Built With